 If Congress is unable to meet its December 13 deadline to address the sequester, the struggle for low-income domestic violence survivors

 Like a hangover we couldn’t sleep off, the sequester dragged on this year, slashing funding across many government departments.
 Congress now has until this Friday to figure out a budget for 2014, as well as to address the sequester cuts put into effect by the 2011 Budget Control Act.
 A deal is necessary to avoid yet another government shutdown (the October shutdown denied nearly two million government workers their pay and completely starved federal agencies of funding).

 Economic growth [has been] slower, which means fewer jobs.
 Children and families lost Head Start preschools.
 Citizens and immigrants wait in growing backlogs for their day in court.
 Residents of the western United States face an increased risk of deadly wildfires.”
 This is to name just a few of the devastating outcomes of economic instability.

 would be affected as a result of the sequester are the housing and justice departments—both of which fund services for many low-income women and their children who are escaping domestic violence.
 Just before the sequester went into effect in March, the Department of Justice (DOJ) reported that it would be dealt the blow of a $1.6 billion funding cut, which would affect services offered by the Violence Against Women Act (VAWA).
 As a result of sequestration, the DOJ noted that approximately 35,900 fewer survivors would have assistance in obtaining protection orders, crisis intervention and counseling, sexual assault services, hospital-based advocacy, transitional housing services, and help with civil legal matters.
 In addition, some 310,600 fewer survivors would have direct victim assistance services through Victims of Crime Act (VOCA)-funded services, according to the National Association of VOCA State Administrators.
 And an analysis by Sen. Tom Harkin (D-IA) estimated that 416,500 fewer survivors received life-saving and cost-effective services, including 70,120 fewer survivors having access to domestic violence programs and shelters.

-Another of the many ways DV survivors may feel pinched is through access to affordable housing, which many DV survivors rely on when fleeing an abuser.
+nother of the many ways DV survivors may feel pinched is through access to affordable housing, which many DV survivors rely on when fleeing an abuser.
 Earlier this year, the Department of Housing and Urban Development (HUD) expended a one-time “emergency fund” of $103 million.
 Because of the sequester, Section 8 vouchers were cut between 5 and 9 percent.

 “While the impact of the sequestration has manifested slowly, [it is clear there could be] a potential adverse impact that the sequester would have on already underfunded domestic violence programs, such as shelters for survivors,” Karlo Ng, staff attorney at the National Housing Law Project (NHLP), told Rewire.